 If you are a construction employer, in order to qualify for a PRIME refund from the Workplace Health, Safety and Compensation Commission (WorkplaceNL), you must be COR™ certified and in good standing at the end of the calendar year.

 We believe that every employer needs a health and safety program that protects their interests and benefits their workers.

 In the event of an injury, employers must:

 All serious injuries must be reported.
 For provincially regulated workplaces, call the Accident Reporting Line at 709-729-4444.
 For federally regulated workplaces call 1-800-641-4049.

 You may consider a number of NLCSA programs designed to help your organization remain compliant to Health and Safety Legislation and to create an effective health and safety culture.
-The National Construction Safety Officer Program is designed to train and educate individuals within your organization to take a health and safety leadership role.
+The The National Construction Safety Officer (NCSO™) is designed to train and educate individuals within your organization to take a health and safety leadership role.
 The Certificate of Recognition™ (COR™) Program is a health and safety certification program for construction industry employers designed to assist in the development and maintenance of a company-wide health and safety management program.
 Firms receive accreditation upon completion of COR™ training, development, and implementation of a company-wide safety program, and internal and external safety reviews.

 If you are interested in training, click here to access information on our courses and schedule.
 We maintain records of all training completed though the NLCSA, another way that we’re helping employers.
 The NLCSA also offers demand training so if you are looking for a course, a specific date or location that’s not on our schedule, call us at 1-888-681-SAFE (7233) to ask for a quotation.